Documentation

 - Safe Margin: The customizable edge margin to avoid damage.
 Typical: 0.5cm (5mm) or 1/4"

-- Roughing margin (PRO): Optional cutting margin per piece; configurable here and in Settings.
+- Part Clearance (PRO): Optional cutting margin per piece; configurable here and in Settings.

 -